 Ramadan is here and moms have questions about helping their little ones feel the holy spirit.
-Many wonder how to use the opportunity to teach kids religious rituals like fasting and good deeds which are the core of Ramadan.
+Many wonder how to teach children to fast in Ramadan, and good deeds which are the core of Ramadan.

-In this article, Certified Positive Discipline Educator from US Positive Discipline Association, Rana Hany, tells us all about teaching children how to fast during Ramadan in a friendly and lovable manner.
+In this article, Certified Positive Discipline Educator from US Positive Discipline Association, Rana Hany, tells us all about teaching our kids how to fast during Ramadan in a friendly and lovable manner.

 Do not start too early or too late